Cyborg Abreu: Grappling career

+2022

+At the 2022 ADCC World Championship opening round, Cyborg Abreu lost by armbar to Haisam Rida.

 2023-2024

 On March 8, 2023, Cyborg was handed a three-year ban by the U.S. Anti-Doping Agency (USADA) after failing a December 20, 2022, drug test for using performance enhancing drugs at the 2022 IBJJF No-Gi World Championships.
 Abreu left the competition early and was tested off site.
 He tested positive for exogenous testosterone and metabolites (steroids).
 His suspension began retroactively on January 25, 2023.

 Abreu was invited to compete in the BJJ Stars 10 Absolute Grand prix on April 22, 2023.
 He lost to Mauricio Oliveira on points in the opening round.
 Abreu was scheduled to compete against Nicholas Meregali at UFC Fight Pass Invitational 4 on June 29, 2023.
 He lost the match by armbar in EBI overtime.

 Abreu competed against Anton Minenko in the co-main event of ADXC 1 on October 20, 2023.
 He won the match by unanimous decision.

 Abreu faced Henrique Cardoso in the co-main event of ADXC 3 on March 2, 2024.
 He lost the match by decision.

 Abreu was then invited to compete in the under 99kg division of the 2024 ADCC World Championship on August 17 to 18, 2024.
 He beat both Daishi Goto and Javier Zaruski by decision to make it to the semi-finals, where he was submitted by Kaynan Duarte.
 He defeated Michael Pixley by points to win a bronze medal.
 Abreu also entered the absolute division where he beat Luiz Paulo, Izaak Michell, and Giancarlo Bodoni on points before being submitted by Kaynan Duarte in the final and winning a silver medal.

 Abreu competed against Haisam Rida in the main event of ADXC 8 on December 6, 2024.
-He lost the match by decision.
+Cyborg won a split decision, having previously lost to Rida by armbar submission.